TechOgede/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge prints the result of the sum of 128 and the value in $TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE 10-love_exponent_breath displays the result of BREATH to the power of LOVE
+8-true_knowledge prints the result of the sum of 128 and the value in $TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE 10-love_exponent_breath displays the result of BREATH to the power of LOVE 11-binary_to_decimal converts a number from base2 to base10 12-combinations prints all the possible combinations of two letters except oo 13-print_floats prints a  number with two decimal places